EliottZemour/yelp-reviews/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
+> [!NOTE]

-A GPU is recommended for training.
+> A GPU is recommended for training.
 If you don't have one, you can use a free GPU from [Google Colab](https://colab.research.google.com/).

 ### Fine tuning